 CrypticRock.com – It sounds like you have a lot of great things coming up.
 It’s also really cool to hear how your family, especially your daughter, inspired you to get back involved with acting.
 It will be very exciting to see these new projects that you have coming out this year.

-Diane Franklin – She is presently doing a short web-series, she’s working with another girl and they are writing, directing, acting, and editing.
+Diane Franklin – She is presently doing a short web series, she’s working with another girl and they are writing, directing, acting, and editing.
 They’re doing their own production.
 Just to get the waters wet and see how people see them and what they do.
-Eventually they would like to have their own show, certainly my daughter wants to have her own show.
+Eventually, they would like to have their own show, certainly, my daughter wants to have her own show.
 The series is called Sugar Babies and I’m also in the episode.
 It’s just a small thing but it’s very smart, very funny.
 It’s a Comedy and it’s just super, super funny.
 If you go to BarelyLegalComedy.com and you check out Sugar Babies.
-You can also go on YouTube to Olivia DeLaurentis, that’s my daughter, and you’ll be able to see her show and me with her.
+You can also go on YouTube to Olivia DeLaurentis, who’s my daughter, and you’ll be able to see her show and me with her.
 It’s hilarious.

 CrypticRock.com – It sounds fun and something to check out.
 My last question for you is pertaining to movies.
 CrypticRock.com covers music and Horror/Sci-Fi films.
 If you are a fan of the genres, what are some of your all-time favorites?